The Fiddler’s Companion

 MAGH SEOLA.
 Irish, Air.
 Composed by uilleann piper Gerard Fahy from Ballinkill, who named it after the site of an ancient battle in the west of Ireland.
 Green Linnet SIF 1139, “Eileen Ivers” (1994).

 MAGHERA MOUNTAIN.
 Irish, Reel.
 G Dorian.
-Standard.
+Standard tuning.
 AABB’.
 Composed by Clare fiddler Martin Hayes; the first tune he composed, at the age of thirteen.
 Named for the hill in back of his family’s house in East Clare.
 Some similarities to “Dan Breen’s Reel.”
 Martin Connolly – “The Fort of Kincora.”

 X:1